evitanegara/Retail-Bicycle-Sales-Analysis-using-SQL/README.md

 - Mid-tier contributors include the United Kingdom (3.39M), Germany (2.89M), and France (2.64M), each showing decent customer engagement but lower sales volumes.
 - Canada, despite having fewer than 1,600 customers, contributed nearly 2M in revenue, suggesting an opportunity for expansion if customer base grows.

+ To analyze revenue and customer volume by geography, the following query aggregates total sales and customer count by country.
 ```sql
 Sales Distribution by Country
 SELECT